-If we let the trees that we’ve grown from seed or cutting grow to maturity, sure they will bear fruit.
-But the fruit will likely be small, not very tasty, or both!
+If we let them grow to maturity, they will usually (but not always) bear fruit.
+But there’s a good chance that the fruit will be small, inedible, or just not very nice.

 In the case of citrus and plum seedlings, they will most likely be extremely spiky too!

 That’s where summer budding comes in.
 By budding, we graft on one or more known varieties of fruit cultivar to the seedling rootstock.

 That’s where the Frankenstein thing comes in.